title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 }

-• Choice N°2: use the Taqueria generated account.
+• Choice N°2: use the Taqueria-generated account.
 Copy the account privateKey from the .taq/config.local.testing.json config file.
 Open your Temple browser extension on your computer or on your mobile phone and do the initial setup.
 Once you are done, go to Settings (click on the avatar icon, or display Temple in full page) and click on Import account > Private key tab.
 Paste the privateKey to Temple text input and confirm.
-Send free Tez to your new account via this web faucet Marigold faucet.
+Send free Tez to your new account via this web faucet here.
 Connect your wallet on Ghostnet and ask for free tez.

 Now you have some money to play with.